Do you struggle to fill your vacancies or achieve S106 outcomes?

 Understand how to interpret criminal record information in order to inform risk assessment processes

 Understand how to risk assess applicants/employees with criminal records in the context of safe recruitment and reputational business risks.

-CWLEP Growth Hub will be launching a new and exciting opportunities directory soon.
-It will enable local businesses to access supply chain opportunities from across the region.
-To be the first to hear about the launch make sure you're on our mailing list - we promise we will only contact you with useful and relevant information.
+The CWLEP Growth Hub has launched a new and exciting opportunities portal!
+CWConnect will enable local businesses to access supply chain opportunities from across the region.
+To be the first to hear about a new opportunity, sign up for FREE today!